 The Hearing Examiner considered all of the testimony and evidence of record in reaching this decision.
-Where the evidence was in conflict, the Hearing Examiner decided the Facts on the credible evidence as determined by the Hearing Examiner.
+Where the evidence was in conflict, the Hearing Examiner decided the facts on the credible evidence as determined by the Hearing Examiner.

-Claimant had the burden to show, by a preponderance of the evidence, that she is in compliance with Agency requirements.
-In the case at bar, that burden has not been met.
+The claimant had the burden to show, by a preponderance of the evidence that she is in compliance with Agency requirements.
+In the case at bar, that burden has been partially met.
+Specifically, the claimant has had daycare in place for her children as of late August.
+Accordingly, a disqualification is not warranted and benefits will be allowed for those weeks in which the claimant demonstrated no material restriction upon availability for work, as discussed above.